-Since late February, Atria has been working to prepare for COVID-19 across all of our 216 communities in the United States and Canada.
-Our top priority remains the health and safety of our residents and staff.
+Since late February, Atria has been working to ensure that we are prepared for COVID-19 across all of our 200+ communities in the United States and Canada.
+Our top priorities remain the health and safety of our residents and staff.
 We are working hard to continue to identify and prioritize ways to do more.
 This page includes what we hope to be helpful information about Atria Senior Living and our response to COVID-19.

 A Letter from Atria’s Chairman and CEO, John Moore

 We have a commitment to ongoing and transparent communications with you.
 In that spirit, we want to provide you with an updated report on our activity and also include a glimpse of our roadmap to a bright future.

 Inside the report, you’ll see how we’re preparing for the best possible “now” given the current dynamics of COVID-19 and the regulatory environment.